Flowers for Zora

 The difference in the two arts is this: the white dancer attempts to express fully; the Negro dancer is restrained, but succeeds in gripping the beholder by forcing him to finish the action the performer suggests.
 Since no art can ever express all the variations conceivable, the Negro must be considered the greater artist, his dancing is realistic suggestion, and that is about all a great artist can do (84).

-As I was writing my Master’s thesis in 2019, I worked a lot with Dana Mill’s theory of dance as its own method of inscription, functioning through contraction-and-release (9).
-I found Mills’ work corresponding with Hurston’s assertion that Black Dance (and by concomitance, Black music, since music and dance are never separate in Africana cultures) is a suggestive art.
-I expanded on the contraction-release model by adding a third space, extension.
-With the addition of this third space, the continuum became an infinity shape, whereby contraction and extension both function as spaces of tension; first- and third-person perception of our moving bodies are always in conversation with one another and mediated by a space of equilibrium, the release.
-It was this continuum that rounded out my theory of neo-traditional West African dance functioning as a somatic movement practice for Black women in the United States.
+As I was writing my Master of Arts thesis in 2019, I worked a lot with Dana Mill’s theory of dance as its own method of inscription, functioning through contraction-and-release (9).
+Mills’ work corresponds with Hurston’s assertion that Black Dance (and by concomitance, Black music, since music and dance are not separate in Africana cultures) is a suggestive art.
+I expanded on the contraction-release model by adding a third space, extension, and the continuum became an infinity shape.
+Contraction and extension both function as spaces of tension; first- and third-person perception of our moving bodies are always in conversation with one another and mediated by a space of equilibrium, the release.
+This continuum rounded out my theory of neo-traditional West African dance as a somatic movement practice for Black women in the United States.

-Black folks’ living and expressing, including but not limited to dance and music, is, for me, constant travel along this continuum, at once considering how we experience ourselves and how we are perceived by others; at once concerned with self-definition and self-assertion and how oppressive framing has defined us and told us we can express; at once contracting into our pasts and extending our lives into the future; at once calling on ancestral wisdom and integrating unfamiliar aspects into our ways of being; at once integrating the ways of being within us and the ways of doing necessitated by an oppressive environment.
-When Hurston talks about Black expression, she is showing us the ways that our expression functions as the release point, where multiple worlds, multiple stories, multiple ways around, and multiple perspectives have converged in our expression.
-When I talk about the Africa within us, I am not talking about some static, monolithic, oft-romanticized conception of Africa.
+Black folks’ living and expressing, including but not limited to dance and music, is constant travel along this continuum, at once considering how we experience ourselves and how we are perceived by others; at once concerned with self-definition and self-assertion and how oppressive framing has defined us and told us we can express; at once contracting into our pasts and extending our lives into the future; at once calling on ancestral wisdom and integrating unfamiliar aspects into our ways of being; at once integrating the ways of being within us and the ways of doing necessitated by an oppressive environment.
+When Hurston talks about Black expression, she shows us the ways that our expression is a release point where multiple worlds, multiple stories, multiple ways around, and multiple perspectives converge.
+When I talk about the Africa within us, I am not talking about some static, monolithic, romanticized conception of Africa.
 I am talking about the dynamism, the multiplicity, the adaptability, the ongoingness.
 I am talking about the divine and our attunement to it.

-And what is the infinity symbol but a circle that is twisted in on itself, maintaining the outer curves while reducing the inner angles.
-Our existence in this white supremacist patriarchal capitalist environment is just that, maintaining ways around while having to reduce ways to see inside, hovering between the objectivity and the subjectivity of ourselves in this frame.
+And what is the infinity symbol but a circle that is twisted in on itself, maintaining the outer curves while reducing the inner angles?
+Our existence in this white supremacist patriarchal capitalist environment is maintaining ways around while having to reduce ways to see inside, hovering between our objectification and our subjectivity.
 Yet, the full 360 degrees is still there.
 The angles outside of are the wider angles, making the points meet so that we are expressing the fullness, still ongoing, still cyclical, still nonlinear, still whole.

-May we continue finding the nonlinearity, the angularity and curvature, within our movement and expression.
-May we continue finding the rhythm and being able to improvise to maintain it or create new rhythms.
+May we continue finding the nonlinearity, the angularity, and the curvature, within our movement and expression.
+May we continue finding the rhythm and improvising in the pocket.
 May we continue using the arts of originality and mimicry for the maintenance and production of these rhythms and improvisations.
 And may we find our way back to the circle.
 We are nonlinear.
 We are multidimensional.
 We are material and spiritual.
 And may we never forget that.
 May we never forget that we are God’s mirrors.
 And may we always be grateful to Hurston for seeing that beauty and reflecting it back to us in her work.
-Asé.
+Ase.

 Works Cited